INFORMSJoC/2023.0108/README.md

 ## Support

-For support in using this software, please contact the corresponding author.
+For support in using the code, please contact the corresponding author.